TinaTiel/obs-chatbot/README.md

 This is a learning project for me, when it's done/ready I'll remove this header.

-If you want to contribute, contact me at: github (at) tinatiel (dot) com.
+If you want to contribute, contact me at: contact (at) tinatiel.com